 The Energy Bar Association (EBA) was established in 1946 as the Federal Power Bar Association and in 1977, the organization changed its name to Federal Energy Bar Association reflect the name change of the Federal Energy Regulatory Commission.
 Around 2000, "Federal" was dropped from the name to reflected the diversity of practices the membership, not all of whom focus on federal law.

 Diversity and Inclusion

 The Energy Bar Association (“EBA”), the Charitable Foundation of the Energy Bar Association (“CFEBA”), and the Foundation of the Energy Law Journal (“FELJ”) are committed to the goals of fostering an inclusive and diverse membership and increasing diversity across all levels of the Associations.
-Attorneys, Energy Professionals and Students with varied and diverse characteristics practicing in the energy field are welcome to join our ranks, regardless of race, creed, color, ethnicity, Native American, Alaska, or Hawaiian Native tribal membership or descendance, gender (including gender identity or expression), sexual orientation, family and marital status (including pregnancy), family responsibilities, religion, national origin, age, personal appearance, political affiliation, veterans status, disability, source of income (government, solo, corporate, firm practice), or place of residence or business (geographic diversity) and are encouraged to become active participants in the Association’s activities.
+Attorneys, Energy Professionals and Students with varied and diverse characteristics practicing in the energy field are welcome to join our ranks, regardless of race, creed, color, ethnicity, Native American, Alaska, or Hawaiian Native tribal membership or descendance, gender (including gender identity or expression), sexual orientation, family and marital status (including pregnancy), family responsibilities, religion, national origin, age, personal appearance, political affiliation, veterans status, disability, source of income (government, solo, corporate, firm practice), or place of residence or business (geographic diversity) and are encouraged to become active participants in the Associations’ activities.
 Learn more